johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus/index.md

 npx create-docusaurus@latest blog-website classic
 ```

 This creates a standard Docusaurus site in the `blog-website` directory.
 In there we'll find a `docusaurus.config.js` file.
 There's much that can be configured here.
 It's worth remembering that Docusaurus is a tool for building documentation sites that also happens to feature a blog component.
 We're going to use it as a blog only.
-So we'll deactivate the docs component and configure the blog component to be the home page of our site:
+So we'll deactivate the docs component and configure the blog component to be the home page of our site, following the [Docusaurus documentation](https://docusaurus.io/docs/blog#blog-only-mode):

 ```js
 module.exports = {